SPARE: Self-distillation for PARameter-Efficient Removal: Literature Review

 \subsection{Machine Unlearning}

 The unlearning task can be formalized as the modification of a \ac{ML} model in order to remove the influence and the knowledge learned from part of the dataset, denoted as \textit{forget set} $(D_f)$, while retaining knowledge obtained from training in the remaining data, denoted as \textit{retain set} $(D_r)$ \cite{cao2015}.
-Optionally, may be specified a set specifying the concept to which prompts referring to $D_f$ should map, henceforth referred to as \textit{overwrite set} $(D_o)$ \cite{kumari2023}.
+Optionally, some method \cite{kumari2023} use a set specifying the concept to which prompts referring to $D_f$ should map to, henceforth referred to as \textit{overwrite set} $(D_o)$.

-Even though unlearning methods vary slightly in how these concepts are defined, this notation will be used uniformly throughout this paper.
-The most common variations for representing these concepts are in terms of a dataset (a set of images), a set of prompts used to generate images with a generative model (also known as Data-Free Unlearning \cite{Gandikota2023UCE}), or metadata (for example, a textual description of $D_f$ or some of its properties \cite{Huo2025}).

-Some methods, such as \ac{SFD} \cite{chen2025scoreforgettingdistillation}, indirectly represent metadata about $D_f$ through the engineer’s choice of $D_o$.
-For example, if we want to forget Brad Pitt and choose ``middle-aged man'' as the concept to overwrite, we implicitly indicate to the model that Brad Pitt is a middle-aged man.
-However, these methods do not allow $D_o$ to arbitrarily describe $D_f$, since doing so would prevent any forgetting.
-Similarly, $D_o$ can be used to compensate for the absence of $D_r$ in cases where $D_r$ is unknown or too difficult to specify \cite{Gandikota2023UCE}; in such cases, $D_o$ often lies within $D_r$ and close to or intersecting with $D_f$.

-SalUn \cite{fan2023salun}, on the other hand, does not use a replacement concept at all, utilizing only on $D_f$ and $D_r$.
-It applies a threshold $\gamma$ to $D_f$ to create a mask of salient weights, which encodes knowledge of the forget set, and then fine-tunes only these weights.
-Furthermore, $D_f$ and $D_r$ can be specified either as a dataset of real images or as a set of prompts used to generate images.